Yoav666s/dnd-wiki/collections/_items/tome-of-delirium.md

 ---
 This book contains forbidden knowledge of spells and incantations that mess with the subjects' minds.
 If you are a spellcaster and spend 24 hours over a period of 6 days of fewer studying the book's contents and practicing its guidelines, you can attune to it.

-While attuned to this book, you know the following spells and can cast them using any spell slots you have:
+While attuned to this book, you can use it as a spellcasting focus, and you gain a +3 bonus to spell attack rolls and to the saving throw DC of your spells.
+You also know the following spells and can cast them using any spell slots you have:

 | Level | Spells |
 | :---: | :----- |